SN 2213−1745

 SN 2213−1745 was an extremely remote superluminous supernova (SLSN), which occurred in between November 2004 and June 2005.
 It was discovered in Canada-France-Hawaii Telescope Legacy Survey data.
 Its peak far-ultraviolet absolute magnitude reached −21.2, which was comparable to the total absolute magnitude of its host galaxy.
-The distance (redshift) to this supernova ±2.0458 makes it one of the most remote supernova observed as of 2012.
+The distance (redshift) to this supernova ±2.0458 makes it one of the most remote supernovae observed as of 2012.
 The luminosity of SN 2213−1745 evolved slowly over several years as it was still detectable in November 2006.
 Both the high luminosity and slow decay indicate that the supernova's progenitor was a star with an initial mass as high as 250 solar masses.
 The supernova explosion itself may have been a pair-instability supernova similar to the SN 2007bi event, with which it shares many similarities.

-Observations of SN 2213−1745 imply that more than 3 solar masses of radioactive ^{56}Ni may have been released by the star's explosion.
+Observations of SN 2213−1745 imply that more than 3 solar masses of radioactive may have been released by the star's explosion.